mschirrmeister/PKGBUILDs/core/linux-aarch64-msc-rc/README.md

 # linux-aarch-msc-rc

-This package is latest [mainline kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git) release from Linus Torvalds plus some **Rockchip** patches.
+This package is latest [mainline kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git) release from Linus Torvalds.

+## Notes

-At the moment it is mainly to add support for the **Orange Pi 5 Max**.
+With the upgrade to kernel `6.15+`, basic support for the **Orange Pi 5 Max** is present in the mainline kernel and the patches are no longer needed.

+## Kernel features

+Kernel is based on [7Ji](https://github.com/7Ji-PKGBUILDs/linux-aarch64-7ji).
+The following additional kernel features are enabled.

+- Bcachefs (Awesome advanced new filesystem for Linux)
+- netkit (High performance networking for Kubernetes)

 ## Patches

-- Orange Pi 5 Plus
-- Orange Pi 5 Max